-Beyond the issue of dead or not dead, life insurance policies also come with a number of contingencies that void coverage.
+Life insurance policies come with a number of contingencies that can void coverage.
 As with renters or auto insurance, each life insurance company has its own claim handling process that is unique to each policy.
 Regardless of the reason, denial of a claim during the emotional time period after a loved one’s death complicates the whole situation for ill-prepared families and heirs.

 There are certain situations in which life insurance claims can be denied.
-If your life insurance claim is denied, you can take a number of steps to ensure you receive your benefits.
+If your life insurance claim is denied, you can take a number of steps that may help you receive your benefits.
 This article can help you understand why insurers may deny a life insurance claim and what you can do about it.

 Reasons why life insurance claims are denied

 Insurers deny the death benefit on life insurance claims for reasons of policy delinquency, material misrepresentation, contestable circumstances and documentation failure.

 In more detail, insurers deny a life insurance claim for: